levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/you-and-the-goods.md

 ### Ceiling Slip _(AKA Ceiling Sleep)_
 ![Ceiling Slip](/img/you-and-the-goods/CeilingSlip.gif#floatright)
 Jump into a 1 height gap that is at most 2 tiles wide and throw the package forward-down after the half-way mark.
 With spring this can be increased to a 3 tile wide section.
 GR-18 can traverse the gap without touching the floor of the gap.
-This is specifically useful traversing gaps with a spikeatron floor.
+This is specifically useful traversing gaps with a spiketron floor.

 Tech demo level: [mfj4ctj | "Ceiling Slip Tutorial" by SleepyDoof @zchv6z](https://lvlhd.co/+mfj4ctj) Tech demo video: [Sleepy Slipping the Ceiling](https://cdn.discordapp.com/attachments/408122851187621888/611426998392324096/2019-08-15_01-11-48.webm) - SleepyDoof